 Rewards aside, the biggest reason people fill out the application is probably because they want the 10 or 15 percent off the first purchase.
 That is a compelling offer, especially if you have a cart full of clothes and the savings would be substantial.
 But honestly, how much is that going to save you on most occasions?
-If you’re just buying a sweater and pair of shoes, 15 percent isn’t going to equal a lot.
-And even if you are spending a lot (like $500), 15 percent of that only equals $75, which is still less than what most credit cards give these days for sign-up offers.
+If you’re just buying a sweater and pair of shoes, 15% isn’t going to equal a lot.
+And even if you are spending a lot (like $500), 15% of that only equals $75, which is still less than what most credit cards give these days for sign-up offers.

 The fine print about interest rates

 If you carry a balance – ever – the credit card from Kohl’s is going to hurt, and it’s going to hurt bad!
-At the time of this review, the APR is 23.9 percent.
+At the time of this review, the APR is 23.9%.

 - Make a late payment, or

 - Make a payment that is returned

 So if you pay on time (but are carrying a balance), you’re paying almost 24% interest and if you make a late payment, you might be paying almost 27%.
 That just adds insult to injury.
 The only way to escape this tyranny is to pay in full each and every month.

 It has very limited utility